Prokofy Dzhaparidze: Biography

-Early life
+Early life and ancestry

-Prokofy Dzhaparidze was born in Schardometi village of Racha, Kutais Governorate in the Russian Empire (present-day Racha-Lechkhumi and Kvemo Svaneti, Republic of Georgia) to a Georgian family of landowners.
-His father died early.
-He went to a village school and learnt the profession of bootmaker.
+Prokofy Dzhaparidze was born in Schardometi village of Racha, Kutais Governorate in the Russian Empire (present-day Racha-Lechkhumi and Kvemo Svaneti, Republic of Georgia) into the untitled petite branch of the House of Japaridze, then part of the Georgian nobility.
+He was the son of Aprasion Dzhaparidze, a landowner, dvoryanin of Kutaisi and his wife, Anna Gotsiridze.
+As his father died very early, the family soon became impoverished.
+Prokofy had to go to a village school and learnt the profession of a bootmaker.

 He was educated at the Alexandrovsk Teachers Institute in Tbilisi, Dzhaparidze joined the Russian Social Democratic Labour Party in 1898.
 He participated in the preparation of the May Day demonstration in 1900.
 He was arrested and held in jail 11 months, and then was sent home.
 In 1901, he led a strike of tobacco workers in Kutaisi.

 In 1904 he moved to Baku, became one of the founders of Gummet organization, set up to do political work amongst Muslims, which grew into a mass organisation, drawing large masses of Muslim people behind the Bolsheviks.
 Some of its most known members included Meshadi Azizbekov, Nariman Narimanov and Sultan Majid Afandiyev.
 He led delegate of the Caucasian Union of the RSDLP at the 3rd Congress of the RSDLP in London.
 He was one of the leaders of the December strike of the workers in Baku, also actively participated in the publishment of the Bolshevik journals and magazines Bakisnkie Rabochi, Gudok and Bakinski prolitari.

 In 1909 he was arrested and exiled to the North Caucasus for five years.
 He lived in Rostov-on-Don.
 In 1913 he returned to Tbilisi, present-day capital of Georgia.

 In preparation for the 1915 May Day demonstration was exiled to Vologda Province, where in 1916 he fled to Petrograd, and then to Tbilisi.